yuriibratchuk/citizens-complaints-tracker/README.md

-# town-improvements-tracker
+# Citizens' compliants tracker
-Application for creting requests for improvements in your city
+Citizens' complaints online system for your town, free and open source.